robinsones/dsp/resources/spark/2_spark_docker_install.md

-#IPython Notebook Configuration with PySpark
+#Jupyter Notebook Configuration with PySpark Using Docker

 * One way to configure your IPython Notebook with your *local* installation of Spark is detailed in the blog
 [Configuring IPython Notebook for PySpark](http://ramhiser.com/2015/02/01/configuring-ipython-notebook-support-for-pyspark/).